jleskovar/docker-alias/README.md

-# Docker functions
+# Docker

-Useful docker-related functions with correct tab completions.
+seful docker-related  with
 Fork of tcnksm/docker-alias, modulo zsh support (although I think it should work out of the box?)

 ## Pre-requisites